sensu/sensu-docs/content/sensu-core/0.29/installation/install-rabbitmq-on-rhel-centos.md

 RabbitMQ, you'll need to install Erlang.

-Although Erlang runtime packages are included in the RPM repositories for most distributions, the versions included are often lag behind what is supported by RabbitMQ releases.
-Per the [RabbitMQ Erlang Version Requirements][9] documentation:
+Although Erlang runtime packages are included in the RPM repositories for most distributions, the included versions often lag behind what is supported by RabbitMQ releases.
+Per the [RabbitMQ Erlang version requirements documentation][9]:

 > Erlang/OTP versions older than 19.3 are not supported by currently
 > maintained RabbitMQ release series.

 As a result, you will probably get better results installing a newer version of Erlang from an alternative source.

-Please see the [Erlang Version Requirements document][9] for information on selecting and installing a compatible version of the Erlang runtime.
+Please see the [Erlang version requirements documentation][9] for information on selecting and installing a compatible version of the Erlang runtime.

 ## Install RabbitMQ

-Although RabbitMQ packages are included in the RPM-based distribution repositories, the versions included often lag behind the supported RabbitMQ release series.
+Although RabbitMQ packages are included in the RPM-based distribution repositories, the included versions often lag behind the supported RabbitMQ release series.

 Please see the [official RabbitMQ installation guide][2] for